Oregon Therapists Who Accept UnitedHealthcare UHC

 Yes, as of April 2026, 18 out of the 19 UnitedHealthcare UHC-accepting therapists in Oregon are currently accepting new clients.
 This high acceptance rate indicates a strong availability of mental health services for those seeking support under the UnitedHealthcare UHC insurance plan.

-As of April 2026, Oregon Counselor Directory lists 33 therapists in Oregon who accept UnitedHealthcare UHC insurance.
+Oregon Counselors Directory lists 34 therapists in Oregon who accept UnitedHealthcare UHC insurance.
 These providers offer a range of services, with 15 offering telehealth, ensuring accessible mental health support across Oregon, including in remote areas.
 Among these, 4 also accept the Oregon Health Plan (OHP), providing an additional coverage option for those eligible.
-8 therapists offer sliding scale fees, making their services more affordable for clients with financial constraints.
-A majority, 18 out of 32 are currently accepting new clients, indicating a readiness to provide immediate support.
+9 therapists offer sliding scale fees, making their services more affordable for clients with financial constraints.
+A majority, 18 out of 33 are currently accepting new clients, indicating a readiness to provide immediate support.
 The directory's filters allow users to easily identify therapists who match their needs in terms of insurance, session format, and fee structures, enhancing the accessibility of mental health services in Oregon.

 Oregon Cities